 The experience was out of this world!
-Exploring the dusty yet charming countryside on the back of a Vespa was an eye opening experience featuring the real Siem Reap that many travelers never had the chance of knowing.
+Exploring the dusty yet charming countryside on the back of a Vespa (check out some of the best dirt bike riding apparel here) was an eye opening experience featuring the real Siem Reap that many travelers never had the chance of knowing.

 PS. the Vespa Countryside Life Tour will give you a traditional scarf as a present so you can protect yourself from the dust so worry not my friends!

 Some of the highlights include learning how to make sugar palm juice, being #blessed by a Buddhist monk, getting to know local families with their adorable Cambobabies and yes, being amongst the first foreigners to explore an ancient temple that is currently being restored.

 Talk about a real Tomb Raider moment, uh?
 To make things even more spicier, you can also embark on the After Dark Foodie Tour if you’re bold enough to try out some of the best that Cambodia has to offer in the company of culinary experts.

 Fancy a fried Scorpion my friends?
 I promise it won’t sting you!

 Alternative things to do in Siem Reap #2: Flight of the Gibbon Zip-lining

 The jungle that surrounds Angkor Wat Is the perfect place to unleash your inner Tarzan spirit and jump from lane to lane as you shout until your lungs are empty.